Junehong-vtech/my-react/README.md

 Because of this, class components are generally no longer needed.
 #### useEffect
 The useEffect Hook allows you to perform side effects in your components.
+`useEffect` is a React Hook that lets you synchronize a component with an external system.
 Some examples of side effects are: fetching data, directly updating the DOM, and timers.
 #### useState
 The useState Hook allows us to track state in a function component.